 Principal Payments.
-Principal of the 2018 Series C Bonds is payable in the amounts and on the dates shown on the inside front cover hereof, subject to prior redemption.
+Principal of the 2018 Series D Bonds is payable in the amounts and on the dates shown on the inside front cover hereof, subject to prior redemption.

 Authorized Denominations.
-The 2018 Series C Bonds will be issued in denominations of \$5,000 or any integral multiple thereof.
+The 2018 Series D Bonds will be issued in denominations of \$5,000 or any integral multiple thereof.

 Interest.
-The 2018 Series C Bonds, to be dated the date of delivery thereof, will bear interest at the rates shown on the inside front cover of this Official Statement, computed on the basis of a 360 day year of twelve 30 day months.
-Interest on the 2018 Series C Bonds will be payable on each May 1 and November 1 commencing on November 1, 2018, on any redemption date (as applicable) and at maturity.
+The 2018 Series D Bonds, to be dated the date of delivery thereof, will bear interest at the rates shown on the inside front cover of this Official Statement, computed on the basis of a 360 day year of twelve 30 day months.
+Interest on the 2018 Series D Bonds will be payable on each May 1 and November 1 commencing on November 1, 2018, on any redemption date (as applicable) and at maturity.

 Book-Entry System.
-DTC will act as securities depository for the 2018 Series C Bonds.
-The ownership of one fully registered 2018 Series C Bond for each maturity as set forth on the inside cover, each in the aggregate principal amount of such maturity, will be registered in the name of Cede & Co., as nominee for DTC.
-The principal or redemption price of the 2018 Series C Bonds is payable to Cede & Co.

-Information concerning the book-entry system provided by DTC is set forth in Appendix F - "BOOK-ENTRY SYSTEM."
-So long as the 2018 Series C Bonds are registered in the DTC book-entry form described in Appendix F hereto, each Beneficial Owner of a 2018 Series C Bond should make arrangements with a Participant in DTC to receive notices or communications with respect to matters concerning the 2018 Series C Bonds.
+DTC will act as securities depository for the 2018 Series D Bonds.
+The ownership of one fully registered 2018 Series D Bond for each maturity as set forth on the inside cover, each in the aggregate principal amount of such maturity, will be registered in the name of Cede & Co., as nominee for DTC.
+The principal or redemption price of the 2018 Series D Bonds is payable to Cede & Co.
+Information concerning the book-entry system provided by DTC is set forth in Appendix F-"BOOK-ENTRY SYSTEM."
+So long as the 2018 Series D Bonds are registered in the DTC book-entry form described in Appendix F hereto, each Beneficial Owner of a 2018 Series D Bond should make arrangements with a Participant in DTC to receive notices or communications with respect to matters concerning the 2018 Series D Bonds.

 Defeasance and Discharge.
-The Indenture provides the Authority with the right to discharge the pledge and lien created by the Indenture with respect to any 2018 Series C Bonds by depositing with the Trustee or the Paying Agent sufficient moneys or Defeasance Securities to pay when due the principal or Redemption Price of, if applicable, and interest due and to become due on such 2018 Series C Bonds on and prior to the maturity or redemption thereof.
+The Indenture provides the Authority with the right to discharge the pledge and lien created by the Indenture with respect to any 2018 Series D Bonds by depositing with the Trustee or the Paying Agent sufficient moneys or Defeasance Securities to pay when due the principal or Redemption Price of, if applicable, and interest due and to become due on such 2018 Series D Bonds on and prior to the maturity or redemption thereof.
 See Appendix A-"SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE-Defeasance."

 Cross Calls or Recycling.
 Pursuant to the Master Indenture, the Authority may, by delivery of an Authority Request to the Trustee, instruct the Trustee to transfer moneys on deposit in any subaccount of an Account in the Redemption Fund to another subaccount of the same Account in the Redemption Fund to be applied to the redemption of the same Class of Bonds of a different Series.
 In addition, the Master Indenture permits the Authority, by delivery of an Authority Request to the Trustee at any time prior to the giving of notice of redemption, to instruct the Trustee to transfer moneys on deposit in a subaccount of an Account in the Redemption Fund to a Related or an Unrelated subaccount of the Acquisition Account to be used to make or purchase Mortgage Loans as permitted by the Master Indenture.
-See Appendix A-"SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE-Redemption Fund."
-Cross calls of any Related Series of Bonds, including the 2018 Series C Bonds, with any Mortgage Repayments or Prepayments of the 2018C Mortgage Loans are permitted by the Indenture.
-In addition, cross calls of the 2018 Series C Bonds with any Mortgage Repayments or Prepayments on Mortgage Loans securing any Series of Bonds other than the 2018 Series C Bonds are permitted except that no such Mortgage Repayments or Prepayments may be applied to the redemption of the PAC Bonds so as to reduce the Aggregate Principal Amount of the Outstanding PAC Bonds below the amount shown in the column entitled "100% SIFMA Outstanding Balance of PAC Bonds" (the "100% SIFMA Outstanding Balance") for the applicable semiannual period as set forth in the table in "Prior Redemption-Special Redemption of 2018 Series C Bonds" under this caption.
+See Appendix A- "SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE-Redemption Fund."
+Cross calls of any Related Series of Bonds, including the 2018 Series D Bonds, with any Mortgage Repayments or Prepayments of the Transferred 2018D Mortgage Loans are permitted by the Indenture.
+In addition, cross calls of the 2018 Series D Bonds with any Mortgage Repayments or Prepayments on Mortgage Loans securing any Series of Bonds other than the 2018 Series D Bonds are also permitted by the Indenture.